dcbriccetti/RoomHelper-3000/README.md

 - Let the students pick their location by clicking on the seating chart instead of by row and column
 - Show poll results graphically à la Google forms
+- Use HTML and CSS to draw the stations rather than p5.js
 - Color code the station boxes to praise or warn students
+- Allow teachers to configure without having to change settings.py
+  - Seat layout
+  - Class periods

 ![Screen shot](screen1-large.png)